alevakturk/SeekHelp/README.md

-#Android Studio App SeekHelp
+#SeekHelp
-Voluntary work app
+Android Studio App Voluntary work app
 The aim is help people who is old or disable